m3data/collective-futurecrafting/_craft/provocation.md

 %}

 {% include quote-callout.html
   quote="The future is not written in stone.
-It's more like clay, waiting for many hands to shape it into an expression of our highest calling." attribution="Origin Steward - Mathew Mytka" theme="terra-sky" size="large"
+It's more like clay, waiting for many hands to craft it into an expression of our highest calling." attribution="Origin Steward - Mathew Mytka" theme="terra-sky" size="large"